• Skip to primary navigation

 This spice works best as a flavor enhancer.

-So, here is how you can use ground mustard to enhance your food:
+So, here is how you can use ground mustard to improve your food:

 • Salad dressing: Adding ground mustard to mayonnaise and other salad dressings adds a yellowish or brown hue and spicy accents to salads.
 It is perfect for occasions when your salad needs a depth of flavor.